SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 ^e.g. graphemics
 Whateveretics is the study of whatever from an etic perspective.
 Whateverics (my term) is the study of whatever.
-Ergo, whateverics is the conver term of whateveremics and whateveretics.

-#### variant names

-The study of phonemes is typically called phonology, not phonemics.
-The study of phrasemes is typically called phraseology, not phrasemics.

-### tactics

-whatevertactics is the part of whateveremics that deals with whatevertactic constraints.
-^e.g. phonotactics, morphotactics, graphotactics
-A whatevertactic constraint is a rule for the (im)permissible combinations of whateveremes.
-^e.g. phonotactic constraint, morphotactic constraint

 ### perspective